ENSTA-U2IS-AI/awesome-uncertainty-deeplearning/README.md

 </div>

-This repo is a collection of *awesome* papers, codes, books, and blogs about Uncertainty and Deep learning.
-Feel free to star and fork.
+This repo is a collection of *awesome* papers, codes, books, and blogs about Uncertainty and Deep learning. :star: Feel free to star and fork. :star:

-If you think that we miss a paper, please open a pull request or send a message on the corresponding [GitHub discussion](https://github.com/ENSTA-U2IS/awesome-uncertainty-deeplearning/discussions).
+If you think we missed a paper, please open a pull request or send a message on the corresponding [GitHub discussion](https://github.com/ENSTA-U2IS/awesome-uncertainty-deeplearning/discussions).
 Tell us where the article was published and when, and send us GitHub and ArXiv links if they are available.

 We are also open to any ideas for improvements!